What Is The MaxPro Fitness?

 Firstly and most obviously, the MaxPro is amazingly compact.
 Weighing just 10 pounds and coming complete with a neat travel backpack.
 Perfect then, if you travel a lot for work or want to take your gym with you on holiday – or even to the office!!

 The design and finish of the MaxPro is truly impressive.
 The designers claim to have been influenced by sports cars and hoverboards and to be fair, I absolutely get this.
-It’s a really pleasing design and it appears to be well constructed too, with aluminum and other metals.
+It’s a really pleasing design and it appears to be well constructed too, with aluminium and other metals.

 The cords on the pully are nylon and the manufacturer claims that they are fifteen times stronger than steel, so there shouldn’t be any problems there.

-As for the ‘power clutch’ system that generates the resistance, I’d love to know how this works in more detail and why it doesn’t offer any eccentric resistance.
+As for the ‘power clutch’ system that generates the resistance, I’d love to know how this mechanism works in more detail and why it doesn’t offer any eccentric resistance.

 On its own the MaxPro doesn’t take up any space so its perfect for home workouts, especially if you don’t have that much free space.